puli/repository/docs/getting-started/application-devs.rst

 Using Puli-Aware Packages
 -------------------------

-*Puli-aware* Composer packages export their resources to Puli paths in their composer.json files.
+*Puli-aware* Composer packages map their resources to Puli paths in their composer.json files.
 For example, the composer.json file of the package "acme/blog" could look like this: